17 Last-Chance Presidents' Day Mattress Sales and Deals to Shop Now

 Wayfair

-For a wide selection of mattress markdowns, check out the Wayfair Presidents Day sale.
+For a wide selection of mattress markdowns, check out the Wayfair Presidents Day sale before midnight on February 21.
 Mattresses, foundations, and even air mattresses are marked down up to 70% off with prices starting at just $22.

 For more deals happening around Presidents’ Day weekend, shop our picks for the best 2023 Presidents' Day Sales.